Serneum/last-of-the-shamans/Last of the Shamans/Monsters/Plaguehound.md

-# Shadow Hound
+# Bloodhound
-A canine made out of shadows.
-They become corporeal when they attack their prey.
+A canine often found in packs.
 Excellent trackers.
+A sickly aura seems to follow them.

 ### Stats
 **Endurance**: 7